-Who is St. Francis
+Who is St. Francis of Assisi

-St. Francis was born in the 12th century, lived in Italy, and founded the men’s Order of Friars Minor, the women’s Order of St. Clare, and the Third Order of Saint Francis for men and women not able to live the lives of itinerant preachers.
+St. Francis of Assisiwas born in the 12th century, lived in Italy, and founded the men’s Order of Friars Minor, the women’s Order of St. Clare, and the Third Order of Saint Francis for men and women not able to live the lives of itinerant preachers.
 Francis is one of the most venerated religious figures in history.

 He is remembered for his generosity to the poor, his willingness to minister to the lepers, and for his love for animals and nature.
 He is the Catholic Church’s patron saint of animals and the environment.

-The Blessing of Pets & Animals
+The Blessing of Animals

 The following Pet Blessing can be used: